Towards understanding CG and GMRES through examples: Introduction

 \section{Introduction}

-Taking the 1952 landmark paper of Hestenes and Stiefel~\cite{HesSti52} on the conjugate gradient method (CG) as their historical starting point, Krylov subspace methods for solving linear algebraic systems $Ax=b$ have been around for exactly 70 years as of 2022.
-The work of Hestenes and Stiefel, together with the papers by Lanczos~\cite{Lan50,Lan52,Lan53} approaching the same topic from a slightly different perspective, crowned the effort of many researchers aiming to find new ways of solving systems of linear algebraic equations using contemporary computers.
-These works were immediately followed by the description and investigation of the CG method in the infinite dimensional Hilbert space setting; see, e.g., the work of Karush~\cite{Kar52} and Hayes~\cite{Hay54}.
+Taking the 1952 landmark paper of Hestenes and Stiefel~\cite{HesSti52} on the conjugate gradient method (CG) as their historical starting point, Krylov subspace methods for solving linear algebraic systems $Ax=b$ have been around for more than 70 years.
+The work of Hestenes and Stiefel, together with the papers from the early 1950s by Lanczos~\cite{Lan50,Lan52,Lan53}, which approach the same topic from a slightly different perspective, crowned the effort of many researchers aiming to find new ways of solving systems of linear algebraic equations using contemporary computers.
+These works were immediately followed by the description and investigation of the CG method in the infinite dimensional Hilbert space setting, for example by Karush~\cite{Kar52} and Hayes~\cite{Hay54}.\footnote{Krylov subspaces are named after A.~N.~Krylov, who in 1931 published a paper~\cite{Kry31} that described a method for solving a secular equation determining the frequency of small oscillations of mechanical systems.
+Algebraic formulations of his method were subsequently published by Luzin in 1931~\cite{Luz31} and Gantmacher in 1934~\cite{Gan34}.
+A detailed account of the life and work of A.~N.~Krylov, and of the early development of Krylov subspace methods can be found, e.g., in~\cite[Section~2.5.7]{LieStr13}.}